• Skip to primary navigation

 Dumplings, flatbread, and noodles from Nadima's Mongolian Restaurant.

-I first came across Tsuivan (цуйван) at a local Mongolian restaurant- Nadima’s Sushi & Mongolian Express here in Torrance, California.
 Every single thing I have tried has been so good- from the Buuz (steamed dumplings) to the Khuushuur (хуушууp, deep-fried stuffed flatbread with meat), but Tsuivan continues to be a family favorite.

 While looking up how to make the dish at home, I was immediately drawn to the cooking style.
 The noodles are first formed by hand, then everything is cooked in one pot!
 No need to separately boil the noodles first.

 A basic flour/water dough is rolled into sheets, oiled, and cut into thin strips.
-They are then arranged over a bed of bite-size meat and vegetables and steamed until tender before tossing everything together and serving immediately.
+They are arranged over a bed of bite-size meat and vegetables and steamed until tender before tossing everything together and serving immediately.

 Rolling out the noodles and cooking Tsuivan (Mongolian Noodles with Meat and Vegetables) in a pan.

 For the vegetables, I came across recipes that use just onions and meat (use tender cuts such as sirloin that don’t require long simmering times and slice into bite-size pieces against the grain) to others that have a rainbow of color.
-I opted to toss in onions, carrots, potatoes, and cabbage since that is what was included in the restaurant’s version.

-The dough comes together simply with flour and water and is best made by hand.
-After forming, knead well on a lightly floured surface until smooth and elastic.
 Allow to rest for about 15 minutes to help relax the dough and make it easier to roll out.
 Have all the noodles cut and ready to go before frying the meat and vegetables since they cook quickly.

 While researching, I found a few different ways to make the small to medium-sized noodles.
 I divided the dough into four sections and rolled each into a sheet on a lightly floured surface.
-Oil the top of the sheet well, loosely roll up long side to long side, and cut into thin strips about 1/4 inch (0.6 cm) wide.
-This definitely requires you to work quickly and use a sharp knife.
-Allowing the dough to sit while rolled, using a dull knife, or not using enough oil will cause the noodles to stick together.
+Oil the top of the sheet well, loosely roll up long side to long side, and cut into thin strips about 1/4 inch (6 millimeters) wide.

 I have also come across videos of cutting the sheets of dough into equal sections, oiling well and stacking in two layers, then lightly pan-frying them or steaming the sheets to cook briefly but still be pliable before cutting.
 This will help make the noodles easier to cut and separate.